jsheroes/website/src/content/blog/my-experience-at-jsheroes-2023.md

 After a couple of years without in-person conferences, I was really glad to return to JSHeroes for a 2-day event.
 So I'm gonna use this blog post to share my experience with you.

 I have to start with the MC - Anjana Vakil - which I think was a perfect fit for the role.
 She was so full of energy and enthusiasm that she really got us pumped for the conference.
-I wish I could embed some video snippets here so you could see her contagious energy for yourself.
+I'm embedding the after movie - starting at second 22 - so you can see her contagious energy for yourself!

+<iframe width="100%" height="315" src="https://www.youtube.com/embed/N6qr6L37sl8?si=gIFxMM8gzzqXNNnU&amp;start=22" title="Aftermovie JSHeroes 2023" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Moving on to the technical side, the conference had a big diversity in the topics covered.
 Things like CSS, performance, accessibility, realtime apps, state management and AI-powered experiences were just a few of the subjects talked about.